phensley/cldr-engine/README.md

 ## Documentation

-This project is currently in ALPHA with potential major changes to APIs before the initial release.
+This project is **currently in pre-ALPHA** and under active development, with the potential major changes to APIs before the initial release.

 [Project documentation](docs/index.md).